eBay/bascomtask/README.md

 ## Exception Handling
-Any exception thrown from a task method is propagated to callers or execute() or to any of the various CompletableFuture methods that return values.
+Any exception thrown from a task method is propagated to callers of activate() or to any of the various CompletableFuture methods that return values.
 This occurs even if the exception is generated in any spawned thread, at any level of nesting, from predecessor to successor recursively.
 If you get an exception while trying to perform an operation on a CompletableFuture, it means that either the immediate task method behind it, or one of its ancestors, generated tha exception.

 It is sometimes desirable to take action when tasks generate exceptions, such as reverting the side effects of previous tasks and/or computing an alternative result.
 The fate() operation serves this purpose, accepting a variable list of